avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 bash: blast: command not found
 ```

-It seems not to be installed in the defaiult.
+It seems not to be installed as a default software.

 ### Modules and singularity

-In order to use a software, we need to load the corresponding module first.The Modules package is a tool that simplifies shell initialization and lets users easily modify their environment during a session using modulefiles.
+In order to use non default software (e.g BLAST, HMMER, SPADES), we need to load the corresponding module first.The Modules package is a tool that simplifies shell initialization and lets users easily modify their environment during a session using modulefiles.
 You can read more about this on the [Environment Modules](https://modules.readthedocs.io/en/latest/) website.

 The following commands let us manage modules in our workflow: